CenterForDigitalHumanities/TPEN3/pages/index.md

 ## Transcription for Paleographical and Editorial Notation

 <button role="button"> Log in </button>
-Open an account to start recording annotations on images from al over the world and across time.
+Open an account to start recording annotations on images from all over the world and across time.

 ---
 {% assign today_date = 'now' | date: '%s' %}